 EdTechSA Management Committee

-The committee is composed of educators from around the State.
-We have members from both metropolitan and rural communities as well as from all education sectors and levels to provide both as broad a representation and ease of member access as possible.
+The committee is composed of educators from South Australia.
+We have members from both metropolitan and rural communities as well as from all education sectors and levels to provide both broad a representation and ease of member access as possible.
 Our main aims are to ensure that the EdTechSA Mission Statement is realised and that members have access to quality advice, resources, professional development and networking opportunities.

 At the Annual General Meeting, a new committee is elected.
 Elected committee members serve a two-year term.
 Interested people are able to nominate themselves, or a colleague, to take a role on the committee.
 We openly welcome the injection of new ideas and energy that newcomers enthusiastically contribute.